-How to Treat Separation Anxiety in Cats – Be cautious when your cat always follow you around.
+How to Treat Separation Anxiety in Cats – Be cautious when your cat always follows you around.
 Probably she gets separation anxiety.
-Although this syndrome is usually happened in dogs, but cats can also get it.
-It’s because the cats can also build emotional bond with their owner like the dogs do.
+Although this syndrome usually happens in dogs, cats can also get it.
+It’s because the cats can also build an emotional bond with their owner like the dogs do.
 When their master is absent, they experience separation anxiety and will behave what usually they don’t and feel stressed.

 Separation Anxiety in Cats: Causes, Signs, & Treatment

 1. The Syndrome of Separation Anxiety in Cat

 - Digging.
 This symptom is the clearest symptom of separation anxiety in cats.
 The digging target can be their master’s bed, cupboard or mound of goods.